ricardordb/CleaningData/README.md

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-And the data for the project can be downloade from:
+The data for the project can be downloade from:

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip